koallen/tango_with_django_book/17/chapters/models.rst

 Setup Database and Create Superuser ....................................
-If you have not done so already you first need to initial the database.
+If you have not done so already you first need to initialize the database.
 This is done via the migrate command.

 ::